 Under Proposition 13, an amendment to the State Constitution adopted in 1978, the assessed value of ad valorem property was established as the county assessor's valuation of real property as shown on the fiscal year 1975-76 tax bill, or, thereafter, the appraised value of real property when purchased, newly constructed, or a change in ownership has occurred.
 Assessed value may be adjusted annually to reflect inflation at a rate not to exceed 2% per year, or to reflect a reduction in the consumer price index or comparable data for the area under taxing jurisdiction, or may be reduced in the event of declining property value caused by substantial damage, destruction, market forces, or other factors.
-See "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS."
+See "APPENDIX A-DISTRICT FINANCIAL AND OPERATING INFORMATION-CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS."
 As a result, property that has been owned by the same taxpayer for many years can have an assessed value that is much lower than the market value of the property.
 Similar property that has recently been acquired may have a substantially higher assessed value reflecting the recent acquisition price.
-Increases in assessed value in a taxing area due to the change in ownership of property may occur even when the rate of inflation or consumer price index would not otherwise permit a full 2% increase in assessed valuation of property that it does not change ownership.
+Increases in assessed value in a taxing area due to the change in ownership of property may occur even when the rate of inflation or consumer price index would not otherwise permit a full 2% increase in assessed valuation of property that does not change ownership.
 Proposition 13 has had the effect of stabilizing assessed valuation such that it does not fluctuate as significantly as the market value of property, but instead gradually changes as older residential properties are transferred and reassessed upon such transfer.

 Classification of Locally Taxed Property.
 Locally taxed property is classified either as "secured" or "unsecured," and is listed accordingly on separate parts of the assessment roll.
 The "secured roll" is that part of the assessment roll containing State-assessed property and property (real or personal) for which there is a lien on real property sufficient, in the opinion of the county assessor, to secure payment of the taxes.
-All other property is

-"unsecured," and is assessed on the "unsecured roll."
+All other property is "unsecured," and is assessed on the "unsecured roll."
 Secured property assessed by the State Board of Equalization is commonly identified for taxation purposes as "utility" property.

 The greater the assessed value of taxable property in the District, the lower the tax rate necessary to generate taxes sufficient to pay scheduled debt service on the District's outstanding general obligation bonds.
 State law requires that the assessment roll be finalized by August 20 of each year.
-The following table shows recent history of taxable assessed valuation.
+The following table shows recent history of taxable assessed valuation of the various classes of property in the District since fiscal year 2000-01.

-Sacramento City Unified School District Summary of Assessed Valuation Fiscal Year 2001-02 Through Fiscal Year 2011-12
+Sacramento City Unified School District Summary of Assessed Valuation Fiscal Year 2000-01 Through Fiscal Year 2013-14